 Raspberry Iced Tea is a classic summer beverage.
-This refreshing iced tea recipe is easy to make and great both as a family drink and a non-alcoholic party drink.
+This refreshing iced tea recipe is easy to make as a family drink.
+Raspberry flavored ice tea is also a great non-alcoholic party drink.

 Raspberry Iced Tea